 Director of Human Rights Practice, Pozen Family Center for Human Rights

 Alice Kim is the Director of Human Rights Practice.
-She directs the new Human Rights Lab and teaches courses on contemporary issues in human rights practice.
-During its initial three years, the Lab will engage students, scholars and community in human rights work addressing mass incarceration and policing.
+She directs the Human Rights Lab and teaches courses on contemporary issues in human rights practice.
+During its initial three years, the Lab will engage students, scholars, and community in human rights work addressing mass incarceration and racialized policing.

 Kim writes, teaches, and organizes around access to education for people who are incarcerated, capital punishment, police torture, and the prison system.
-Kim teaches at a maximum-security prison and leads the Prison Neighborhood Arts Project’s community building efforts connecting scholars, teaching artists and community leaders with incarcerated students.
+Kim teaches at a maximum-security prison and leads the Prison + Neighborhood Arts Project’s community building efforts connecting scholars, teaching artists, and community leaders with incarcerated students.
 Kim is a cofounder of the Chicago Torture Justice Memorials (CTJM), the group that initiated historic reparations legislation passed by the Chicago City Council in May 2015 for survivors tortured by Chicago Police Commander Jon Burge’s torture ring.
 She was a leader in the movement to end capital punishment in Illinois and nationwide and worked closely with the Death Row 10, a group of African American men who were tortured by Jon Burge’s forces and sentenced to death.
-Kim was instrumental in advocating for the successful blanket commutations of Illinois’ 167 death sentences in 2003.
+Kim was instrumental in advocating for the successful blanket commutations of Illinois’s 167 death sentences in 2003.

 Alice Kim received her B.A. at Northwestern University and her M.F.A. in Writing at Bennington College.